MSO logic of the real order with the set quantifiers ranging over the Borel sets: Decidability of

 \section{Decidability of $T^{1+\alpha}$}

-The purpose of this section is to answer in the affirmative the question of the decidability of the monadic second order logic on the reals where the monadic quantifier ranges over the Borel subsets of the reals.
-The idea is to translate that the resulting theory into a set of sentences of $S2S$, introduced in Definition \ref{def:S2S}.
+Towards the goal of answering in the affirmative the question of the decidability of the monadic second order logic on the reals where the monadic quantifier ranges over the Borel subsets of the reals, we develop various translations into sentences of $S2S$.
+The latter we know decidable by \cite{Rabin}.
+The main translation is introduced in Definition \ref{def:S2S}.